KostasSliazas/K7/README.md

 - **Autoplay support** with optional download buttons for images (can be hidden).
 - Built with **vanilla JavaScript** for lightweight performance (~7.7KB in size).
 - Tested and improved over the years.

-This gallery is **not AI-generated**.
-The font used in the project was custom-made for fun.
-Check out the related project: [Kostas Sliazas - Project K](https://kostassliazas.github.io/project-k/)